-1 st quarter 2 nd quarter 3 rd quarter 4 th quarter Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Depth of annual revisions, excluding the first reported year (number of years) 0 0 2 0 0 0 0 0 2 0 0 0 Depth of quarterly revisions, excluding the first reported quarter (number of quarters) 0 0 8 0 0 5 0 0 10 0 0 3
+1 st quarter 2 nd quarter 3 rd quarter 4 th quarter Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Depth of annual revisions, excluding the first reported year (number of years) 0 0 2 0 0 0 0 0 2 0 0 0 Depth of quarterly revisions, excluding the first reported quarter (number of quarters) n a 0 8 0 0 5 0 0 10 0 0 3

 The first PNA version for a complete year (preliminary data) corresponds to the sum of the quarters of a certain year.
-It must be referred also that, when the release of the flash estimate of the 4th quarter of each year occurs, the GDP volume annual change rate is also published.
-Quarterly accounts by institutional sectors also contribute for those revisions, on a regular basis.
+When the release of the flash estimate of the 4th quarter of each year occurs, the GDP volume annual change rate is also published.
+Quarterly National Accounts by institutional sectors also contribute for those revisions, on a regular basis.
+It should also be noticed that in November 2020 Statistics Portugal published for the last time the 45 days estimate of GDP, after which it proceeded to the anticipation of the first estimate of each quarter from 45 to 30 days.
+Thus, the release calendar for GDP quarterly data started to occur in three moments, as recommended in the context of the European Statistical System: 30 days (flash estimate), 60 days (detailed data) and 85 days (detailed data with breakdown by institutional sector) after the reference quarter.

 2.1.3.
-Revision calendars and finishing of accounts
+Revision calendars and finishing of Accounts